-The curriculum allows us to decide and schedule the timing of the training based on local needs.
-The modular content along with other innovative learning approaches have led to formal recognition from the broader learning community.
-In 2016, PwC's Learning and Education was recognised by the Corporate Learning Network (CLN)2 with the 2016 International 'Corporate University Best-in-Class' (CUBIC) Award, and in both 2017 and 2018, PwC's Learning and Education won a Brandon Hall Group silver award for excellence in the "Best Strategy for a Corporate Learning University" © 2017, 2018 Brandon Hall Group, Inc. Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address specific local needs.
+The conversion to modular content along with other innovative learning approaches have led to formal recognition from the broader learning community.
+In both 2017 and 2018, PwC's Learning and Education won a Brandon Hall Group silver award for excellence in the 'Best Strategy for a Corporate Learning University'.

+In close collaboration with the business, our Learning & Development team identifies, develops and implements additional training - formal and/or informal - to address specific local needs.

-In FY18, we continued to follow the "Approved Employer - Professional Development stream" awarded by the Association of Chartered Certified Accountants (ACCA) and the Institute of Certified Public Accountants of Cyprus (ICPAC).
+In FY19, we continued to follow the "Approved Employer - Professional Development stream" awarded by the Association of Chartered Certified Accountants (ACCA) and the Institute of Certified Public Accountants of Cyprus (ICPAC).